cjdelisle/econet-linux-wiki/plan.md

 - :soon: PCIe PHY developed and submitted to the Linux kernel
 - :soon: Clock developed and submitted to the Linux kernel
 - :soon: PCIe finalized and submitted to the Linux kernel
-- :soon: Wifi drivers added to OpenWRT and builds
+- :hourglass: Wifi drivers added to OpenWRT and builds
+  * Wifi support based on dirty vendor PCI driver to be published soon
 - :soon: Patchset submitted to OpenWRT
 - :soon: Reviews addressed and code accepted in Linux kernel